e-j-w/ChartOfNuclides/doc/BUILDING.md

 # Windows

-The plan is to eventually support other platforms (Windows especially) once a stable SDL3 release is available.
-The following guide is work in progress and may not work yet.

 There are various guides online for building SDL3 programs in Windows.
-With Windows 10, the following has worked for me:
+In a Windows 10 VM, the following has worked for me:

 * Install mingw-w64 and SDL3 via [MSYS2](https://www.msys2.org/).
 Follow the [installation instructions](https://www.msys2.org/#installation), and then run mingw-w64 (`MSYS2 MinGW UCRT x64` in the Start Menu).
 Install mingw-w64 and the SDL3 libraries from the MSYS2 terminal: